SherineAwad/StructureVariations/README.md

 You can run a specific rule using the rule output, for example we can call the delly_vcf rule on a specific sample:

     snakemake -j1 sample.delly.vcf --use-conda

-where sample.r_1.fq.gz and sample.s_2.r_2.fq.gz should exist in the directory.

 #### Dry run